-- Check the gas tank hose for leaks before using it for the first time each year. - Apply a light soap and water solution to the hose.
+- Check the gas tank hose for leaks before using it. - Apply a light soap and water solution to the hose.
 A propane leak will release bubbles.
 If your grill has a gas leak, and there is no flame, turn off the gas tank and grill. - If the leak stops, get the grill serviced by a professional before using it again.
 If the leak does not stop, call the fire department. - If you smell gas while cooking, immediately get away from the grill and call the fire department.
 Do not move the grill.